Speedstor/sswiki/README.md

   - but we do not depend on other sites openess to grow open-source content for learning
   - our platform will only allow people to upload ten 2-hour videos, and publish five
     - If they get more than 200 likes, or 2k views, on 3 of the videos, they get to upload five more, and publish five more.
+  - examine users progress either in engineering output or theoretically expanded ideas.
+Tune resources to help with user's understanding
 <br/>

 ## Thoughts